 There was a new Northern Lincolnshire EoL care education and training platform which had been recently launched on NHS futures.
 This included EoL specific training modules and learning pathways for up to 10 separate job roles.
-The training task and finish group and the trust's training and development team were developing a strategy of how to access this training on Electronic Staff Record (ESR) access this training on Electronic Staff Record (ESR) access the straining of Ele
+The training task and finish group and the trust's training and development team were developing a strategy of how to access this training on Electronic Staff Record (ESR) and how to record compliance.